Prince Harry Honors Brave Children

 Other children the Prince met with included eight year-old Lucy Tutton, who won the Most Bravest Child award for caring for her ill sister.
 She sat on Harry’s lap for a brief chat before giving him a flower shaped balloon.

-Tagged Awards, Children, Health, Prince Harry.
+Tagged Awards, Children, Health, Patronage, Prince Harry of Wales.